OlivierFL/Floch_Olivier_8_19062021/doc/Authentication-EN.md

 # Introduction

-The application is based on Symfony framework, and uses the [Security component](https://symfony.com/doc/current/components/security.html) for the authentication part.
+The application is based on the Symfony framework, and uses the [Security component](https://symfony.com/doc/current/components/security.html) for the authentication part.

-This documentation explains how the authentication process works inside the ToDo & Co application, where are the configurations files and which files modify to make changes to authentication.
+This documentation explains how the authentication process works inside the ToDo & Co application, where are the configuration files and which files modify to make changes to authentication.

 <hr>